hSueki/dscage-pe2/README.md

 >[!NOTE]
 > It takes time to create the STAR index.<br/>
-> Please refer to STAR documentation on how to prepare the STAR index.<br/>
+> Please refer to the STAR documentation on how to prepare the STAR index.<br/>

 >[!CAUTION]